witchpot-studio/stable-diffusion-for-unity/README.md

 2. Import the unitypackage to your unity project.
 3. Install stable diffusion webui
 ![](Images/preferences_sd4u.png)
-    We have options which webui you use for this project
+    We have options for the webui which you use for this project
     - Internal StableDiffusion
-    Default.
+    This is the Default option.
 Witchpot's custom webui.
-    Automatically install stable diffusion when you select Internal.
+    StableDiffusion will be automatically installed in C drive User folder.
     - External StableDiffusion
-    You can use your own local installed webui.
+    You can use your own locally installed webui.
-    Requirement: Forked webui from AUTOMATIC1111
+    Requirement: You need to preinstalled forked webui from AUTOMATIC1111
-    Enable the webui API mode with add below option for the bat file
+    To enable the webui api mode, add the following option to the bat file
         ```
         set COMMANDLINE_ARGS=--api
         ```
-        Please select webui-user.bat path in External bat path.
+        Please specify the path of the webui-user.bat path for the External bat path.
 4. Start Server from Menu bar > Witchpot > StartServer
 ![](Images/startserver.png)
 5. (If you use Internal webui) Wait until installation finished on CommandPrompt: local URL shown when the installation finished